Jocelyn Brown: Career

-She has more than twenty hits on the Hot Dance Music/Club Play chart, four of which have hit number one (not including two #1 dance hits she had in the late 1970s as a guest vocalist with Patrick Adams' studio band, Musique).
+She has more than twenty hits on the Hot Dance Music/Club Play chart, four of which have hit number one (not including two number one dance hits she had in the late 1970s as a guest vocalist with Patrick Adams' studio band, Musique).
 She continues to record house music and have chart hits in the 21st century.
 She toured with Boy George, as a backing vocalist, worldwide with Culture Club in 1985 and appeared on their 1986 album, From Luxury to Heartache.
 In 1987, she co-wrote with Boy George his top 30 United Kingdom hit, "Keep Me in Mind".

 Since 1990, she has lived in London.
 In 1990, the line "I've got the power" was sampled from her 1985 dance hit, "Love's Gonna Get You" by electronica group Snap! for their worldwide hit, "The Power" as well as hip hop group Boogie Down Productions on their single "Love's Gonna Get'cha (Material Love)" and was the basis for the UK top 3 hit "I'm Gonna Get You" by Bizarre Inc. featuring Angie Brown.
 Brown also appeared on Right Said Fred's smash hit "Don't Talk Just Kiss" and in 1994, she released a duet on "No More Tears (Enough Is Enough)" with Kym Mazelle.

+In 1992, George Michael sampled her song "Somebody Else's Guy" in his dance hit "Too Funky".

 Brown appeared on both seasons of BBC One's celebrity singing talent show Just the Two of Us; first with TV presenter Matt Allwright (placing sixth), then with actor John Bardon from EastEnders (placing fourth).
 In 2006, Brown released a CD entitled Unreleased.

 In 2007, Brown collaborated with the AllStars both live, at a series of music festivals in the UK, and in the studio recording of their new album, All About the Music.
 She sang at the funeral of gangster Joey Pyle.
 She also sang the United States national anthem, "The Star-Spangled Banner", at Wembley Stadium, for the first ever regular season American football game played on foreign soil, between the New York Giants and the Miami Dolphins.

 In 2011, she returned to British reality television, appearing in the second series of Popstar to Operastar, but was voted out in week two, the second of two heats, after being sent home by the judging panel when placed in the bottom two of the public phone vote.
 She sang a 'gypsy song' from the musical Carmen, well known for its accomplished arias and performances.

 In both June 2012 and 2013, Brown appeared at the open air 'Happy Days Festival' held at Imber Court in Esher, Surrey.

+Brown is featured in Episode 3 of the 2024 PBS series Disco: Soundtrack of a Revolution.